IDAS-Durham/JUNE/docs/source/component_diagrams.rst

 Component diagrams
 ------------------

 ..
-Docs note: it does not seem to be possible to use an autosummary template to apply the same ''uml' directive to all components below.
+Docs note 1: it does not seem to be possible to use an autosummary template to apply the same ''uml' directive to all components below.
    However, it is not much more work to just use the 'uml' directive directly for each.

+..
+Docs note 2: there are some further JUNE modules such as 'Records' which are not included here, either because when generated they are blank (empty) diagrams due to having no class or module structure, or because attempts to add them here in the same way as the other modules lead to errors in generation of the diagrams ultimately coming through as an error breaking the Sphinx build, e.g:

+   Exception occurred:
+     File "/home/sadie/anaconda3/envs/june/lib/python3.8/site-packages/PIL/Image.py", line 2878, in open
+     fp = builtins.open(filename, "rb")
+     FileNotFoundError: [Errno 2] No such file or directory: '/home/sadie/JUNE/docs/source/uml_images/packages_june.record.png'

+   These might get fixed in a newer version of sphinx_pyreverse, pyreverse or Sphinx.
+Or there may be some reason based on the code structure or nature that those diagrams can't be generated.
+I do not have time to investigate, but it might be fixable.

 Activity